Realisation functors in tilting theory: Silting and cosilting -structures

 As mentioned earlier, if $\A$ is a Grothendieck category, the smallest aisle of $\mathsf{D}(\A)$ containing an object always exists (\cite[Theorem 3.4]{AJS}).
 Using this fact, silting objects become easier to describe.
 This description covers the previous definitions of silting objects occurring in the literature (\cite{AI,AMV1,KV,KN,KY,Wei}).

 \begin{prop} Let $\A$ be a Grothendieck category and $M$ an object in $\mathsf{D}(\A)$.
-Then $M$ is silting if and only if the following three conditions hold: \begin{enumerate} \item $\Hom_{\mathsf{D}(\A)}(M,M[k])=0$, for all $k>0$; \item $M$ generates $\mathsf{D}(\A)$; \item $M^{\perp_{>0}}$ is closed for coproducts. \end{enumerate} \end{prop} \begin{proof} If $M$ is silting, it follows from Proposition \ref{gen cogen heart} that $M$ is a generator and, thus, it satisfies the listed conditions.
+Then $M$ is silting if and only if the following three conditions hold: \begin{enumerate} \item $\Hom_{\mathsf{D}(\A)}(M,M[k])=0$, for all $k>0$; \item $M$ generates $\mathsf{D}(\A)$; \item $M^{\perp_{>0}}$ is closed under coproducts. \end{enumerate} \end{prop} \begin{proof} If $M$ is silting, it follows from Proposition \ref{gen cogen heart} that $M$ is a generator and, thus, it satisfies the listed conditions.
 Conversely, suppose $M$ satisfies (i), (ii) and (iii).
-From \cite[Theorem 3.4]{AJS}, it follows that $\aisle(M)\subseteq M^{\perp_{>0}}$, since $M^{\perp_{>0}}$ is closed for positive shifts, extensions and, by assumption, coproducts.
-We will show the reverse inclusion.
+Since $\A$ is a Grothendieck category, it follows from \cite[Theorem 3.4]{AJS} that $\textsf{aisle}(M)$ coincides with the smallest subcategory containing $M$ and closed under positive shifts, extensions and coproducts.
+As a consequence, and by assumption on $M^{\perp_{>0}}$, we have that $\aisle(M)^{\perp_0}=M^{\perp_{\leq 0}}$ (by Lemma \ref{AJS lemma}) and $\aisle(M)\subseteq M^{\perp_{>0}}$.
+We will show the reverse inclusion, thus proving that $M$ is silting.
 Let $X$ be an object in $M^{\perp_{>0}}$ and consider a triangle